jlarosee/m35-knowledge-base/lijin.md

 ## GOALS for 2026
 - ai projects
 - ai workflow
-- translating business probs to eng and back
+- translating business probs to eng and back to biz

 ## mar 13